MFA is an organization’s best defense against the increasing cost of data breaches. The question for savvy IT pros is not if to apply MFA, but how?

 A key part of how you apply MFA is the method you choose for your team.
 There are plenty of options out there, but your choice will likely come down to your budget, security needs, and ease of use.

-In this blog, we’ll look at the pros and cons of the most popular authentication methods, helping you make the best choice for your organization.
+In this blog, we’ll look at the pros and cons of the most popular MFA methods, helping you make the best choice for your organization.

 Push notification mobile apps are a popular MFA method.
 End users receive a push notification on their smartphone during login attempts to a corporate system or cloud application.
 The user then approves or denies the login attempt.
 This method balances security with the convenient user experience of one-tap approval.